tang070205/tools/README.md

-aimd-OUTCARs-xyz2POSCAR.py is to extract the structure for aimd, then separate it, and then use ovito to derive a POSCAR for each single point energy to be calculated.
+aimd-OUTCARs-xyz2POSCAR.py is used to extract the structure of aimd and then separate it before using the ase package to derive POSCARs for each single point energy to be calculated.

 create-strain_deform-rattle-perturb.py is to generate a training set using hiphive and dpdata. create-perturb.py is only useing dpdata but usually is enough.